Variational wave functions for the spin-Peierls transition in the Su-Schrieffer-Heeger model with quantum phonons: Results

 We first assess the effectiveness of the $\mathcal{J}_n$ and $\mathcal{J}_X$ spin-phonon Jastrow factors, by comparing the variational energies with the ones obtained by Lanczos diagonalization on a finite cluster.
 Due to the infinitely large Hilbert space of phonons, the application of the Lanczos method requires a truncation of the Hilbert space.
 We adopt a truncation scheme in which we consider only phonon configurations $|n_1,...,n_L\rangle$ with ${n_j<n_{\rm max}}$ for each lattice site $j$.
 Within this approximation, we compute the Lanczos ground-state energies of the Hamiltonian~\eqref{eq:1dham_bosons} for a chain of $L=8$ sites.
 For this cluster, a threshold of $n_{max}=5$ ensures a satisfactory convergence of the energy in the range of parameters we considered.
 The results of the benchmark are summarized in Fig.~\ref{fig:accu}, where the relative error of the variational energy, $\delta E=\left|(E_{\rm variational}-E_{\rm Lanczos})/ E_{\rm Lanczos}\right|$, is plotted as a function of $g/\omega$ for the three cases $\omega/J=0.1$, $1$, and $10$.
 We first notice that accurate variational energies are achieved for small values of the adiabatic parameter $\omega/J$, where the dimerization due to the spin-Peierls instability is weaker (see below).
 Most importantly, we observe that the spin-phonon Jastrow factor $\mathcal{J}_X$, in which the $S^z$ spin operators are coupled to site displacements, provides considerably more accurate results than the case with $\mathcal{J}_n$.
 This is especially true for small and intermediate values of $g/\omega$, which are relevant to assess the phase transition between the gapless (not dimerized) and gapped (dimerized) phases.
-These results suggest that the variational Monte Carlo scheme in which the Jastrow correlator is expressed in terms of site displacements is more suitable when the spin (or electrons) are coupled to the phonons in a SSH fashion.
+These results suggest that the variational {\it Ansatz} with the Jastrow factor $\mathcal{J}_X$ is the optimal choice when the spins (or electrons) are coupled to the phonons through the relative displacement of lattice sites, as in the SSH model.
+Instead, the Jastrow factor of Eq.~\eqref{eq:jsp_ssn}, or an analogous version of it in which $n_j$ is replaced by $X_j$, could be the most suitable variational guess for the study of a spin-phonon model in which the the spins are coupled to bond phonons~\cite{sandvik1999,raas2002,weisse2006}.

 After having evaluated the degree of accuracy of our method, we consider larger clusters (up to $L=300$) and we study the phase transition from the gapless to the dimerized phase using the optimal variational {\it Ans\"atze} with the Jastrow factor $\mathcal{J}_X$.
 In order to locate the transition point, we can check the behavior of two different observables as a function of $g/\omega$.
 On the one hand, we can measure the net lattice deformation due to sites displacements by computing the order parameter~\cite{barford2005}